-The BH-MCO may not deny or reduce the amount, duration, or scope of a required service solely because of a Member's diagnosis, type of illness or condition.
-If a service for which the request for authorization is denied is viewed by the prescriber and the Member as an Urgent or Emergency Service, the Primary Contractor's BH-MCO must have a process for expedited review of such Grievances to occur within 24 hours of the request.
-Any time the Primary Contractor's BH-MCO denies a request for authorization for service, the Primary Contractor's BH-MCO must notify the Member or the parent/custodian of a child or adolescent, in writing.
-The written notification must include:
+The Primary Contractor and its BH-MCO may not deny or reduce the amount, duration, or scope of a required service solely because of a Member's diagnosis, type of illness or condition.
+Any time the Primary Contractor and its BH-MCO denies a request for authorization of services, the Primary Contractor and its BH-MCO must notify the Member or the Member's representative (if designated), service Provider and prescribing Provider (if applicable) in writing as required by Appendix AA.